-Photo Mechanic has become the most staple and iconic application for photo management in the photography industry.
+Photo Mechanic has become the staple and one of the most iconic applications for photo management in the photography industry.
 However, as time passes, more and more software with better technology emerges alongside it.

-Via programming software that has artificial intelligence-based programming, one can cull photos automatically.
+Using software that has artificial intelligence-based programming, one can cull photos automatically.
 The AI selects the best images and will give various quality ratings, which vary per software.
-That translates to that you now have a more efficient method for culling your photos without doing much.
+That translates to that you now having a more efficient method for culling your photos without doing much.

 The program with automated culling wouldn’t entirely take over the process.
 This means that you can still manually view the images, but the order of the pictures is better.
 Additionally, viewing photos has quality ratings from the AI software, so you have a second opinion.

 Now without further ado, let’s bring up the pros and cons of using Photo Mechanic.